nagashi/Temperature_Conversion-Rust/README.md

 + **`to_fahrenheit()` (method of `Temperature`)**: This method is responsible for performing the conversion from Celsius to Fahrenheit using the formula $`(C \times \frac{5}{9}) + 32`$.

 + **`convert_to()` (method of `Temperature`)**: This method acts as a public interface for conversion.
 It takes a target `TemperatureUnit` and calls the appropriate internal conversion method (`to_celcius` or `to_fahrenheit`) based on a match statement.
 If the target unit is the same as the original, it returns a clone of the original temperature.

+**Key Concepts in the Code**:

++ **Enums for Clarity**: The `TemperatureUnit` enum clearly defines the two possible units, preventing errors from using plain strings.
+The `AppExitStatus` enum handles different ways the program can end.

++ **Structs for Data**: The `Temperature` struct encapsulates a value and its unit, ensuring this data is always handled together.
+This is a good example of object-oriented principles in Rust.

++ **Error Handling**: The `?` operator is used extensively to propagate errors up the call stack to the caller, i.e., the `main` function which handles the different program exit scenarios qracefully using pattern matching.

++ **Closure**: The `quit_prompt` closure eliminates code duplication when interacting with variables from its surrounding environment.

++ **Modularity**: The code is well-organized into separate functions for specific tasks like reading sanitized input (`read_sanitized_line`), getting user input with validation (`get_user_input`), and formatting the final output (`format_conversion_output`).
+This makes the code easier to read, test, and maintain.